Food Service Staff Education and Training

 Summer Food Service Program (SFSP) Team

-For questions regarding the SFSP, you can contact the SFSP team by email at SFSP@cde.ca.gov.
+For questions regarding the SFSP, contact the SFSP team by email at SFSP@cde.ca.gov.

 School Food Service